By EPR Editorial Team

 The Forum itself launched in 2005 in Trieste, Italy, as the Global Alliance's signature biennial gathering.
 The event functions simultaneously as a professional conference (sessions on practice, theory, and trends), a standards-setting body (where the major declarations are debated and ratified), and a federation-level meeting (where the Global Alliance's governance work is conducted).

-Subsequent editions have continued on a biennial cadence, with the Forum increasingly addressing AI Communications, generative engine optimization, and the global standards questions the profession now faces around the AI engines as a primary audience surface.
+Subsequent editions have continued on a biennial cadence, with the Forum increasingly addressing measurement standards, ethics in emerging technology, and the cross-border standards questions the profession now faces as the discipline globalizes further.

 The Stockholm Accords positioned public relations as a strategic management function rather than a tactical communications service.
 The document articulated PR's role in sustainability, governance, internal communication, and external stakeholder relations as core enterprise activities.
 It is one of the most-cited foundational documents in global PR education.